nfoster1492/ClassMateBot-1/CONTRIBUTING.md

 ### Python Styleguide

 Changes to ClassMateBot Python code should conform to [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

+### Governal Policies

+All contributions will be carefully reviewed by our entire development team.
+We will discuss the advantages and disadvantages of adding the change, and a final decision will be decided based on a vote, with all members' votes having equal weight.

 All Python code is linted with Pylint.
 Ensure that before you commit any changes, your code passes all default pylint checks.
 Pylint can be installed with
 `pip install pylint`.